 Laura and Jay G., former students who relocated out of state.
 “MY husband and I really enjoyed our time at Art of Combat European Martial Arts.
 We had an amazing time training with Bro.
 Jeff and the other members of the school.
 The training is a lot of fun and the mentality of the group is amazing.
 Everyone is friendly and welcoming.
 Bro.
 Jeff is a very patient teacher and has an awesome way of explaining things, which makes it easy to follow along.
 He is very knowledgeable and could answer every question we asked.
 Every session was exciting and my husband and I were looking forward to going back to training every weekend.
 It never got boring!
 We recommend Art of Combat European Martial Arts to everyone.
 They are amazing!”

-Armsman II, N. Laney: “I’m a 2nd degree black belt in Taekwondo and spent 3 years as an assistant instructor, but my time at Art of Combat European Martial Arts is by far the most rewarding martial arts experience I’ve had.
+Pole Arms Sergeant N. Laney (Member for 7 Years and still active): “I’m a 2nd degree black belt in Taekwondo and spent 3 years as an assistant instructor, but my time at Art of Combat European Martial Arts is by far the most rewarding martial arts experience I’ve had.
 Not only am I being physically challenged but I have personally grown more in my time here than I have anywhere else.
-I have been a member for over two years, and I am an Armsman II, and in that time I have done and grown much.
+I have been a member for over two years, and I am an Armsman II (at the time of this testimonial), and in that time I have done and grown much.
 I eagerly look forward to everything ahead of me, and I am blessed to be able to be along side these great people.”

 Kelsey B., a student from our previous McClennan Community College classes, European Martial Arts I and II.
 She also holds a Black Belt in Karate.
 “Br.
 Jeff Webb is a fantastic teacher.
 I was struck right away with his friendliness, knowledge and skill.
 Not only is he an expert in actual sword-fighting, his knowledge and passion reach deep below the surface into the history of this ancient art.
 His respect for the past and his historical insights added depth to my own learning experience.
 Br.
 Jeff taught his students a lot, but he always made sure we were comfortable with each technique with plenty of review.
 It NEVER got either boring or too fast-paced.
 H.E.M.A. is fun, physical, satisfying, and meaningful.”